Donna Campbell Smith is an author, freelance writer, and photographer. She has an AAS degree in equine tech and is a

 4. Grease Heel

 Grease heel, or scratches, also called mud fever, is a type of dermatitis on the back of the pastern.
 This is a less serious disease than the other ones mentioned, but it can be persistent with draft horse breeds that have a lot of feathering.
 It is most often found in the hind legs.
 It is believed that the long hair on the back of the pastern coupled with constant moisture and poor hygiene are the causes.
 Symptoms are inflammation and oozing fluid that becomes crusty and scabby.
 By the time it is noticed it has usually been there a while.

 Treatment includes cutting away all the long hair, then washing the area with warm water and mild soap, scrubbing to remove the scabs.
-A good home remedy for mild cases is to cover the affected area with a salve made of 1 part Neosporin, 1 part cortisone cream and 2 parts zinc oxide (baby diaper ointment).
+A good home remedy for mild cases is to cover the affected area with a salve made of one part Neosporin, one part cortisone cream and two parts zinc oxide (baby diaper ointment).
 Keep the horse in a dry and clean environment.
 In advanced cases, the vet will usually prescribe an antibiotic-corticosteroid ointment or even give the horse antibiotic injections.
 If left untreated it will spread around the coronet band to the front of the foot.

 To solve these draft horse health issues, collect as much knowledge as possible so you can give your draft horse the best care.
 It is important to be a responsible breeder, choosing only healthy mares and stallions.
 Even if you do not own a horse, you can help by donating to research institutes like the Morris Foundation and universities with equine research programs.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.